 Fines of up to AUD 555,000 per day for individuals and AUD 2.77 million per day for corporations provide a significant financial incentive for platforms to prioritize effective content moderation.

-The Future of Social Media Legislation
+The Future of Digital Media Regulations

 The imposition of fines and prison time for non-compliance is a common thread, signaling a collective determination to ensure that social media companies prioritize the safety and wellbeing of their users.